HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 Why this matters for staffing specifically

 In practice, configurability often determines whether an implementation succeeds or stalls.
 A staffing firm with 15 clients and 40 active role types cannot afford to submit a support ticket every time a new interview flow is needed.
+This is especially important as open reqs per recruiter rose 56% between 2022 and 2024 (2024).

 The best platforms treat configurability as a core product principle rather than a professional services upsell.